mattering-press/Hear-Here-Spatial-Practices/essays/freyja_perkins.md

 **NIRMAL PUWAR:** So, through our searches in the archives downstairs, as well as online, we found that the models were part of a project titled _Cathedrals through Touch and Hearing_, which was initiated in 1988 by Professor John Hall, who was a radical theologian based at Birmingham University.
 John Hall had actually completely lost his sight by 1983, so he was completely blind when he was working on this project.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/POD03_wooden_model.jpg caption="A wooden model on display in Coventry Cathedral, from the Cathedrals Through Touch and Hearing project (1988)" alt="A wooden model on display in Coventry Cathedral, from the Cathedrals Through Touch and Hearing project (1988)"

 Now, Freyja, as we thought of how to relaunch the models and make them available for the public, we contacted Coventry Resource Centre for the blind, and they alerted us to Matthew.
 From then on, our conversation expanded in many ways as Matthew became a part of bringing these models out again for the Cathedral.
 Matthew, how have you found what Freyja has dug out of the cupboard for us?

 **MATTHEW HORSPOOL:** I mean, I was absolutely gobsmacked _\[laughs\]_ when I first came across it.
 I must admit that when I was first contacted, it was very out of the blue.
 It was a person I'd never heard of before telling me about these models that some kind soul had made for the blind people of Coventry in the late 80s and early 90s.
 I thought, oh yes, we hear about this all the time; it probably won't amount to very much.
 It might just be some sighted person's attempt at bringing the Cathedral to life, and it probably won't be very good.